galvez/kysely-tables/README.md

    In order for a table to recognized as such, the interface name needs to end with `Table`.
 Note also how we can use Kysely's [`Generated`](https://kysely-org.github.io/kysely-apidoc/types/Generated.html) type together with this library's schema types.
 Same is true for [`ColumnType`](https://kysely-org.github.io/kysely-apidoc/types/ColumnType.html).

-3. Still in `database.ts`, you'll notice how the Kysely database instance is created through a wrapper, `createDatabase()`, and also that `dialect` is exported directly from the top-level.
+3. Still in `database.ts`, you'll notice how the Kysely database instance is created through a wrapper, `createDatabase()`, and also that `dialect` is a top-level export.

    ```ts
    const driver = new SQLite3Database('database.sqlite')